Dig with Us

 In the Alpine National Park, in the Upper Ovens Valley, in northeast Victoria, Australia, near the town of Harrietville.

-Season Two excavations are currently in early planning stage, and permits are being sought from the relevant regulatory bodies.
+Season Two excavations are currently in planning stage, and permits are being sought from the relevant regulatory bodies.

 • The excavations are planned to take place over four weeks from Monday 30 September to Saturday 26 October 2019.